ramantehlan/pulse/README.md

 There are 3 main services:

 1. pulse
-2. pulseExplore
+2. pulseExplorer
 3. mibandPulse

 ### pulse

 This service act as a stub for other services and as a server for the users. **It serves the frontend which is compiled with its binary using [pkger](https://github.com/markbates/pkger)**.
-It starts with after the pulseExplore service and waits for 5 seconds before starting, to allow pulseExplore to fetch devices, and after that, it fetches the list of Bluetooth devices and stores them in a state to send it to frontend when requested.
+It starts with after the pulseExplorer service and waits for 5 seconds before starting, to allow pulseExplorer to fetch devices, and after that, it fetches the list of Bluetooth devices and stores them in a state to send it to frontend when requested.
 Once the user requests to connect their band, the request is sent to mibandPulse as that is the only device currently supported.
 Then mibandPulse connects to that device and **streams real-time heartbeats to pulse**.

 > If you want to know why it is designed this way, you might want to check out this blog.

-### pulseExplore
+### pulseExplorer

-pulseExplore use [bettercap/gatt](https://github.com/bettercap/gatt)(Fork of paypal/gatt package), which is designed to be embedded and required Sudo access.
+pulseExplorer use [bettercap/gatt](https://github.com/bettercap/gatt)(Fork of paypal/gatt package), which is designed to be embedded and required Sudo access.
 It only runs for 8 seconds and scans all the devices in the area and stream them via gRPC server.

 ### mibandPulse
 mibandPulse use [yogeshojha/MiBand3](https://github.com/yogeshojha/MiBand3) package to connect to MiBand and stream them to pulse using [gRPC](https://grpc.io/).
 It is converted into shared objects(so) file using [Cython](https://cython.org/) to optimise the speed.

 <p align="center">